-Snow shovelling is a hard and potentially dangerous task.
-If you prepare properly and understand the safest ways to shovel then you will be able to prevent injury to your back and make shovelling a bit easier of a task.
-It’s also important to understand that shovelling is not for everyone.
+Because Snow shoveling is a hard and potentially dangerous task, these snow shoveling tips will help you stay safe this winter.
+If you prepare properly and understand the safest ways to shovel then you will be able to prevent injury to your back and make shoveling a bit easier of a task.
+It’s also important to understand that shoveling is not for everyone.
 If you have a heart condition of any kind of have had a heart attack then you should not shovel.
-It is also recommended that people with low physical activity or those who rarely exercise abstain from shovelling.
-The stress shovelling can put on your heart is very real and the sudden stress on an inactive person’s heart could cause a sudden and serious problem.
+It is also recommended that people with low physical activity or those who rarely exercise abstain from shoveling.
+The stress shoveling can put on your heart is very real and the sudden stress on an inactive person’s heart could cause a sudden and serious problem.

-- Avoid caffeine and heavy meals just before shovelling as both could add stress to your heart.
+- Avoid caffeine and heavy meals just before shoveling as both could add stress to your heart.

 - Bring a large thermos filled with either warm water or a hot beverage like tea with you outside.
 This way it’s easy and convenient to have a sip rather than needing to go inside for a drink.
 It also helps to avoid leaving snow trails in your home which will help you remember to drink and make it more convenient as you won’t have trail snow inside your home when you want to go get a drink.

 - Make sure you stretch and go for a quick 1-2 minute walk to get your heartbeat up.
-It will actually make the shovelling easier.
+It will actually make the shoveling easier.

 - Choose a plastic shovel over a metal shovel.
 Plastic shovels are lighter and will, therefore, be easier to use.

 - Spray a silicone lubricant on the blade of the shovel.
 This will make the snow slide off and also prevent it from sticking when the snow is wet and heavy.

 - Do not throw snow over your shoulder; the safest way to shovel is to actually push the snow away from you.